lainio/err2/README.md

 1. It helps to declare error handlers with `defer`.
 2. It helps to check and transport errors to the nearest (the defer-stack) error handler.
+3. It helps us use design-by-contract type preconditions.

-You can use both of them or just the other.
-However, if you use `err2` for error checks you must remember use Go's `recover()` by yourself, or your error isn't transformed to an `error`.
+You can use all of them or just the other.
+However, if you use `try` for error checks you must remember use Go's `recover()` by yourself, or your error isn't transformed to an `error` return value at any point.

 ## Error handling